 Reading lessons take place in addition to English lessons throughout the school.
 The structure of a reading lesson will be different throughout the key stages as they are age and ability appropriate.
 Reading for purpose and pleasure is always the key message.
 Pupils are guided through ways of developing reading strategies and responding to a text.
-In EYFS and KS1 reading is taught using the Read Write Inc programme and in KS2 we base our reading lessons incorporate a whole class approach which is tailored to meet the needs of our learners.
+In EYFS and KS1 decoding is taught using the Read Write Inc programme in addition to a daily comprehension lesson to develop understanding.
+In KS2, reading lessons incorporate a whole class approach which is tailored to meet the needs of our learners.
 Children will also apply their comprehension skills to texts read in whole class English sessions.

 During the reading element of Read, Write Inc. Children will be guided though books that match their phonic ability.
 They will have the opportunity to read each book three times, ensuring fluency and then a good level of comprehension.
 Children will be questioned at various points to check their understanding of the text and any children who find this difficult, will be pin-pointed for additional keep-up time.
+Comprehension is taught through a shared text each week to develop vocabulary, improve fluency and further develop comprehension strategies.